 Django has a Model-View-Template (MVT) architecture.
 The MVT (Model View Template) is a software design pattern.
 It is a collection of three essential components Model, View, and Template.
 These three layers are responsible for different things and can be used independently.

-The Model helps to handle database.
+The Model helps to handle databases.
 It is a data access layer, which contains the required fields and behaviors of the data you’re storing.
 There’s hardly an application without a database.
 The Django framework officially supports four databases, namely, PostgreSQL, MySQL, SQLite, and Oracle.

 A model is a Python class, and it does not know anything about other Django layers.
 An application programming interface (API) is the only means used to communicate between layers.